skyekiwi/skyekiwi-network/README.md

 ​	`pallet-secrets` for secret registration: Late Alpha

-​	`pallet-s-contract` for an exposed interface to call secret contracts: Not Finished
+​	`pallet-s-contract` for an exposed interface to call secret contracts: Alpha

+​	`pallet-parentchain` for syncing offchain blocks on chain: Alpha

 There is not a `chain-spec` file yet to run a test-net.
 Est. Avaliable by the end of Feberuray 2022.